 Grab your chicken wings, your hot dogs and your non-descript brand of tepid light beer – the Super Bowl will soon be here.

-Around 100 million Americans – approximately one in three – tune in to watch the game every year, and UK fans are buying into the hype with a growing number of dedicated NFL fans sprouting up on the east side of the pond.
+Around 100 million Americans – approximately one in three – tune in to watch the game every year, and UK fans are buying into the hype with plenty set to forgo sleep for the big event.

 RadioTimes.com has rounded up everything you need to know about how to watch the Super Bowl on TV and online.